 By the 1980s, Topps' dismissal of the World Series became downright frustrating and even carried over to the players' individual cards.

 I'll start with Bret Saberhagen, for an example.
 Saberhagen made his name in 1985 by pitching the Royals to the World Series title.
-He won Game 7 with a five-hit complete game shutout, taking Series MVP honors.
+He won Game 7 with a five-hit shutout, taking Series MVP honors.

 Obviously, Saberhagen's card in the '85 set arrived before anyone knew the Royals would be the Series that year.
 But it became rather apparent how early Topps was producing its cards in the '80s when the 1986 Topps set showed up.